Panenco/node-course/content-module3.md

 // We need a default export here.
 Otherwise the imported object might be undefined. export default config;
 ```
-This config file loads a json and exports it so it can be loaded into `src/orm.config.ts`.
+This config file loads a JSON and exports it so it can be loaded into `src/orm.config.ts`.
+The JSON file contains the configurations that are going to be re-used across the application.
 To make this work, install the loader package:
 ```bash
 pnpm add @ljobse/appsettings-loader